canonical/ubuntu-cloud-docs/google/google-explanation/canonical-offerings.rst

 * **Ubuntu Pro** images are created for 16.04, 18.04, 20.04, 22.04 and
 * **Ubuntu Pro FIPS** images are created for 18.04 and 20.04

-Finally, there's a special sub-family of Google images:

-* **Guest** images that are built with the Google guest agent and
-* **Kernel** images that are built with the Google kernel

-These are used by Google to do automated testing of new kernels and/or guests.

 GKE images
 ~~~~~~~~~~